dulibrarytech/digitaldu-frontend/README.md

 #### Cantaloupe Image Server (v4.1.7)

-Download and install the Cantaloupe image server (https://cantaloupe-project.github.io/), update the frontend .env file with the Cantaloupe port and url.  ***Alternatively, another IIIF image server can be used***.
+Download and install the Cantaloupe image server (https://cantaloupe-project.github.io/), update the frontend .env file with the Cantaloupe port and url.

 ##### "Cantaloupe.properties" updates